Interplay of Anderson localization and quench dynamics: Acknowledgements

-\acknowledgements We are grateful to Brian DeMarco, Pavel Ostrovsky, and Marcus Rigol for helpful discussions.
-This work was supported by the U.S. Department of Energy under LANL/LDRD program (A.R.), NSERC (A.R.), Max Planck-UBC Centre for Quantum Materials (A.R.), and the National Science Foundation under the grant DMR 0644022-CAR (SV).
+We are grateful to B. DeMarco, P. Ostrovsky, and M. Rigol for helpful discussions.
+This work was financially supported by Max Planck-UBC Centre for Quantum Materials (A.R.), Western Washington University (A.R.), and the National Science Foundation under the grant DMR 0644022-CAR (S.V.).
 We thank the Kavli Institute for Theoretical Physics for their hospitality and support in initiating this work.